-If you’re looking for an interesting and diverse trip to Iceland, Reykjavik is a great place to start.
-But don’t stop there – the city makes a great base for exploring the rest of this fascinating country.
+Reykjavik is a great place to start if you’re looking for an interesting and diverse trip to Iceland.
+But don’t stop there – the city makes an excellent base for exploring the rest of this fascinating country.

-Iceland is a country with a rich history and culture, and there are plenty of things to see and do in Reykjavik.
-But if you’re looking to add some variety to your trip, there are plenty of great day trips to choose from.
+Iceland has a rich history and culture, and there are plenty of things to see and do in Reykjavik.
+But if you want to add variety to your trip, there are plenty of great day trips.

-From beautiful waterfalls and glaciers to volcanic landscapes, there’s something for everyone.
+From beautiful waterfalls and glaciers to volcanic landscapes, it offers a diverse range of experiences.
 Iceland is a small island country, but pair that with amazing landscapes you’re in store for several great day tours or excursions.